santoshlite/ssantoshp/README.md

 </p>

-- 🍉 I'm currently working in **Lenmo**, a platform that would democratize finance and access to financial datas.
+- 🍉 I'm currently working on **Lenmo**, a platform that would democratize finance and access to financial datas.
 - 🔥 soon intern at [Quantconnect](https://www.quantconnect.com/)
 - 💻 Technical skills : Python, HTML/CSS, React.js, Ionic, C++
 - 📚 Open to any kind of collaboration